4th Foreign Infantry Regiment

 Sergeants - 6th Motorized Company - Sergeant Scheer - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1959

 Sergeants of the 6e CP, 4e REI, 1959.
-Second from right, Sergeant Karl Scheer, a German legionnaire serving in 1954-59.
+Second from right, Sergeant Karl Scheer, a German legionnaire serving from 1954-59.
 Collection of Frans.

 Mine clearing route - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1960

-4e REI legionnaires and a mine searching sapper at Djebel Edough, in the region of Bône, 1960.
+4e REI legionnaires and a mine searching sapper in the Djebel Edough, region of Bône, 1960.

 Warrior - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1961

 A warrior of the 4e REI, 1961.
-He is equipped with the MAT-49 submachine gun.
+He is equipped with a MAT-49 submachine gun.

 Citation - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1961

-Mention in Dispatches certificate for a 4e REI corporal, issued in October 1961 by LCL Michel Vadot.
+Citation (mention in dispatches) certificate for a 4e REI corporal, issued by Lt.
+Col. Michel Vadot in 1961.
 Collection of Krzysztof Schramm.

 Fort Lallemand - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1962

-Fort Lallemand of the Logistics Company (CB), 4e REI in 1962.
-One of the six old French fortresses of the Sahara, it was built south of Ouargla, in 1894.
+Fort Lallemand, 1962.
+Home of the Logistics Company 4e REI at the time.
+One of the six old French fortresses in the Sahara, it was built south of Ouargla, in 1894.

 Colonel Brulé - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1963